dillionmegida/dillionmegida.com/src/pages/p/async-javascript.md

 tags: ["javascript", "async"]
 ---

-The term **asynchronous** refers to multiple things occurring at the same time.
+The term **asynchronous code** refers to non-sequential execution of codes.

 Javascript is a single-threaded language, meaning that only one process can be run at a time.
 However, Javascript has few methods of handling multiple processes (asynchronous processes) at the same time.
 In this article, we'd look at how this is possible.